ylvao/mrchem/docs/mrchem_manual.rst

 There are currently four methods available: Core Hamiltonian, Hartree, Hartree-Fock (HF) and Density Functional Theory (DFT).
-When running DFT the functional(s) must be specified in a separate DFT section (see below)
+When running DFT the functional(s) must be specified in a separate DFT section (see below).

 DFT
 ---